Judges

 Hinerangi Raumati-Tu’ua

 She is the current chair of Tainui Group Holdings Ltd and the iwi investment company of Ngati Mutunga.
-She is on the board of Genesis Energy, the Reserve Bank of New Zealand, Taranaki Iwi Holdings and Pouarua Farms GP.
+She is on the board of Genesis Energy, the NZ Super Fund and Taranaki Iwi Holdings and Pouarua Farms GP.
 Her iwi are Ngati Mutunga and Waikato.
 Hinerangi was also a member of the Tax Working Group in 2019.

 Young Executive of the Year Award judges